mog13/Splain/README.md

 you can install:

 * via npm `npm install @mog13/splain`
-* copy splain.js into your source
+* copy splain.ts into your source

 and then import it into your project via: